-The Gemalto IdCloud Fraud Prevention is a groundbreaking approach to proactive fraud prevention in online banking.
-The smart risk assessment platform enables banks to analyse online banking sessions in real-time, and select the most appropriate level of customer authentication for each individual transaction.
+The risk management services of our Gemalto IdCloud platform provide a groundbreaking approach to proactive fraud prevention in online banking.
+The smart risk assessment enables banks to analyse online banking sessions in real-time, and select the most appropriate level of customer authentication for each individual transaction.

-The end result is a winning combination of security and convenience in the new digital and open banking ecosystem.
+A risk based authentication (RBS) approach is the winning combination of security and convenience in the new digital and open banking ecosystem.

-Thales Gemalto IdCloud Fraud Prevention is the perfect answer, fraud prevention tool to PSD2/RTS requirements in risk assessment
+And our Gemalto IdCloud Fraud Prevention is the perfect answer, with risk management services that meets the PSD2/RTS requirements in risk assessment.

-Powered by machine learning, it analyses the profile and behaviour of customers in real-time across a range of attributes and signals including geolocation, device profiling, IP address, device assessment and behavioural biometrics.
+Powered by machine learning, the profile and behaviour of customers are analysed in real-time across a range of attributes and signals including geolocation, device profiling, IP address, device assessment and behavioural biometrics.

-Thanks to Gemalto IdCloud Fraud Prevention, banks can define a granular authentication policy based on customer segmentation, customer preferences, use cases and their own parameters.
+Thanks to Gemalto IdCloud, banks can define a granular authentication policy based on customer segmentation, customer preferences, use cases and their own parameters.